Creative DIY Children’s Dress-Up Wardrobe: Trash To Treasure

 Step 10: Add Extra Storage or Accessories

 In the future, we plan on making DIY jewelry holders that will attach to the inside of the closet.
-Currently, I attached a small hook and hung one necklace.
+I currently have a small hook attached and hung a necklace.
 My daughter loved this and asked for more hooks.

 I am still looking for the perfect storage containers or fun baskets to add to the inside, but I may end up having to make cloth storage boxes soon!